 In particular, the interference between the SM and the dimension-eight operators change of sign at $c_\theta^2=\frac{s-2M_Z^2}{s+2M_Z^2}$ for ZZ production and the two pieces nearly cancel each other near threshold.
 The new physics contributions are therefore quite distinguishable from the pure SM contribution.
-Unfortunately, it also implies that the interference is strongly suppressed.
+Although we have only used the tree-level expression for the SM contribution, the SM behavior at high energy should not be modified by loop corrections.
+Unfortunately, the difference between the SM and new physics contributions also implies that the interference is strongly suppressed.
 Consequently, advanced analysis like matrix element method would be welcome to observe or constrain the coefficients of the effective operators if the new physics scale is at or above the TeV.
 The present constraints on the anomalous couplings barely constrain the new physics scale to be above the weak scale.
 Finally, the four dimension-eight operators are implemented in FeynRules model~\cite{FRNTGC} and can therefore be used in MadGraph5~\cite{MGNTGC}.